 Charles A. Birnbaum, FASLA, FAAR, is the President & CEO, as well as founder of The Cultural Landscape Foundation (TCLF).
-Prior to creating TCLF, Birnbaum spent fifteen years as the coordinator of the National Park Service Historic Landscape Initiative (HLI) and a decade in private practice in New York City with a focus on landscape preservation and urban design.
-One of his major projects is the Web-based initiative What’s Out There(a searchable database of the nation’s designed landscape heritage).
-He has authored and edited numerous publications including the Modern Landscapes: Transition and Transformation series (Princeton Architectural Press, Volumes printed in 2012 and 2014), Shaping the American Landscape (UVA Press, 2009), Design with Culture: Claiming America’s Landscape Heritage (UVA Press 2005), Preserving Modern Landscape Architecture (1999) and its follow-up publication, Making Post-War Landscapes Visible (2004, both for Spacemaker Press), Pioneers of American Landscape Design (McGraw Hill 2000) and The Guidelines for the Treatment of Cultural Landscapes (National Park Service, 1996).
-In 1995, the American Society of Landscape Architects (ASLA) awarded the HLI the President's Award of Excellence and in 1996 inducted Birnbaum as a Fellow of the Society.
-He served as a Loeb Fellow at Harvard’s Graduate School of Design during which time he founded TCLF.
-In 2004, Birnbaum was awarded the Rome Prize in Historic Preservation and Conservation and spent spring/summer of that year at the American Academy in Rome.
-In 2008, he was the visiting Glimcher Distinguished Professor at Ohio State’s Austin E. Knowlton School of Architecture.
-That same year the ASLA awarded him the Alfred B. LaGasse Medal and in 2009 the President’s Medal.
-In 2017, Birnbaum received the ASLA Medal, the Society's highest award.
-Birnbaum is currently a Visiting Professor at the Columbia University Graduate School of Architecture Planning + Preservation and a frequent contributor to The Huffington Post.
+Prior to creating TCLF, Birnbaum spent fifteen years as the coordinator of the National Park Service Historic Landscape Initiative (HLI) and a decade in private practice in New York City, with a focus on landscape preservation and urban design.
+One of his major projects is the Web-based initiative What’s Out There, a searchable database of the nation’s designed landscape heritage.
+He has authored and edited numerous publications, including the Modern Landscapes: Transition and Transformation series (Princeton Architectural Press, Volumes printed in 2012 and 2014); Shaping the American Landscape (UVA Press, 2009); Design with Culture: Claiming America’s Landscape Heritage (UVA Press 2005); Preserving Modern Landscape Architecture (1999) and its follow-up publication, Making Post-War Landscapes Visible (2004, both for Spacemaker Press); Pioneers of American Landscape Design (McGraw Hill 2000); and The Guidelines for the Treatment of Cultural Landscapes (National Park Service, 1996).
+In 1995 the American Society of Landscape Architects (ASLA) awarded the HLI the President's Award of Excellence and, in 1996, inducted Birnbaum as a Fellow of the Society.
+He served as a Loeb Fellow at Harvard’s Graduate School of Design, during which time he founded TCLF.
+In 2004 Birnbaum was awarded the Rome Prize in Historic Preservation and Conservation and spent the spring and summer of that year at the American Academy in Rome.
+In 2008 he was the visiting Glimcher Distinguished Professor at Ohio State University's Austin E. Knowlton School of Architecture.
+That same year the ASLA awarded him the Alfred B. LaGasse Medal, and in 2009, he received the ASLA President’s Medal.
+In 2017 Birnbaum received the ASLA Medal, the Society's highest award.
+He is currently a visiting professor at the Columbia University Graduate School of Architecture Planning + Preservation and is a frequent contributor to The Huffington Post.